gleam-lang/website/cheatsheets/gleam-for-python-users.md

 # Hello, Joe!
 ```

-A docstring (matching """) that occurs as the first statement in a module, function, class, or method definition will become the `__doc__` attribute of that object.
+A docstring that occurs as the first statement in a module, function, class, or method definition will become the `__doc__` attribute of that object.

 ```python
 def a_function():